 Light and Temperature

 These plants have moderate light needs.
-It can handle partial shade to full sun (gives best color) and should ideally get at least six hours of sun a day.
+It can handle partial sun to full sun (gives best color) and should ideally get at least six hours of sun a day.

 This Echeveria is not very cold hardy, or frost resistance so ideal temperatures are above 40° degrees Fahrenheit.